mozillascience/studyGroup/README.md

 Overall, we strive to represent every background and every skill!
 So please join us!

+### Our community guidelines?
+We want everyone to feel comfortable and welcome at ResBazAZ.
+Therefore, we abide by the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/)

 ### Plans for the Mozilla Global Sprint?
 The Mozilla Global Sprint June 1st & 2nd.